HewlettPackard/dc-rl/sphinx/overview/reward_function.rst

    :file: ../tables/reward_params.csv
    :header-rows: 1

-Depending on the objective and customized requirements, the user can use a combination of these parameters to define their customized rewards, or use other reward functions already provided.
+Depending on the objective and requirements, users can utilize a combination of these parameters to define their customized reward functions, or use one of already provided reward functions.

 Some examples of custom rewards are listed below:

-*Example 1*
+*Example 1: Reward function based on power usage effectivness (PUE)*

 .. code-block:: python